luisgc2116/luis_notes/index.md

 1. [Probability Spaces](published_notes/fundamental/intro_prob_spaces/): Introduction to representing something in a probability triplet.

+2. [Introduction to Independence and Conditional Probability](published_notes/fundamental/intro_cond_prob/index.md): An introduction to intuitively understand conditional probabilities, which are instrumental in the understanding of Bayes' Theorem.

-2. [Bayesian Probability](preliminaries/intro_bayesian_prob/): Introduction to Bayesian and Frequentist Statistics.
+3. [Bayesian Probability](preliminaries/intro_bayesian_prob/): Introduction to Bayesian and Frequentist Statistics.

-3. [Review of probability theory](preliminaries/probabilityreview): Probability distributions.
+4. [Review of probability theory](preliminaries/probabilityreview): Probability distributions.
 Conditional probability.
 Random variables (*under construction*).

 ## Representation